timscargill/ARStats/README.md

 1) Move around to detect a plane (transparent grey object).
 2) The green circle shows you where the hologram will be placed, located at the point a vector from the center of the screen first intersects a plane.

-*During the mapping stage environment data (light and camera image) after 50 frames, and every 100 frames thereafter.
+*During the mapping stage environment data (light and camera image) are sampled after 50 frames, and every 100 frames thereafter.*

 'Place' Stage
 3) Press 'Place' to place the red sphere (target) hologram at marked position in the real world.
 Press repeatedly to adjust its position if necessary.